Inspiration Session: Starting Your Etsy Shop with 3D Printing

 A: Take advantage of Etsy's SEO (search engine optimization) and advertisement opportunities both internal and off-site!
 Product tags & keywords are also important -- try to add relevant, popular tags with multiple words to your products whenever possible.
 And, of course, delivering a reliable, good product will earn you reliably good word of mouth.
 Encourage your happy customers to leave a positive review or share their positive experience online to help build your company's reputation.

+A lot of different materials and 3D printers were mentioned in this discussion and in questions from the live audience.
 From the easy-to-use and affordable filaments like PLA to the higher strength, advanced materials like ASA and PETG, here are some of our recommendations to help small businesses pick the perfect filament for their 3D printed parts and the best machines to make them.

 3D Printers and Accessories